The Midway Cafe, Boston’s Last Live Music Dive, Is 30 Years Old And Going Strong

 Support the news

-The Midway Cafe, Boston’s Last Live Music Dive, Is 30 Years Old And Going Strong
+The Midway Cafe, Boston’s Last Live Music Dive, Is 30 Years Old And Going Strong05:35Play

 It’s a Thursday night at the Midway Cafe in Jamaica Plain.
 The place is packed, as it is every week, for Queeraoke, a dance and karaoke night that caters to a young, LGBT-friendly crowd.
 A disco ball spins overhead, and the bar pulses with loud, sweaty, joyful noise.